isabelmonge/data-harvesting/README.md

-# Stock Market Sentiment Analysis and Performance Tracking Using Scraping and APIs
+# Stock Market Sentiment Analysis and Performance Tracking of the S&P 500 using Scraping and APIs

-A combined approach using a Selenium-based web scraper and API data integration, with Shiny app visualization for analysis.
+This work is a combined approach using a Selenium-based web scraper and API data integration, with a Shiny app for analysis.

 ## Overview

-This project combines multiple data sources into a comprehensive data tool:
+This project combines multiple data sources into a comprehensive data tool to track companies of the S&P 500:

-1. **Web Scraper**: Uses Docker, Selenium, and R to automatically collect earnings call transcripts
+1. **Web Scraper**: Uses Docker, Selenium, and R to automatically collect earnings call transcripts of all companies listed in the S&P 500
-2. **API Integration**: Fetches additional stock market data through API calls
+2. **API Integration**: Uses R to fetches stock market data and financial metrics of all S&P 500 companies through API calls
 3. **Shiny App**: Combines and visualizes all data in an interactive dashboard

 The Shiny App can be accessed [here](https://rstockmarketdashboard.shinyapps.io/Stock_market_dashboard/).